The formal decision making process of a Council occurs via council meetings, which councillors are required to attend.

 Details of any Councillors unable to attend, or those seeking leave, are recorded at this point.

-Confirmation of Minutes
+Confirmation of minutes

 Minutes of the previous Council meeting are confirmed, with or without corrections, as a true record of that meeting.

-Declaration of interest or conflict of Interest
+Declaration of interest or conflict of interest

-This section usually forms the main part of the agenda and comprises reports submitted by Council Officers in which Recommendations are made to the Council for consideration.
-The Recommendations as set out in the Agenda are simply proposals to the Council for its consideration.
+This section usually forms the main part of the agenda and comprises reports submitted by City officers in which recommendations are made to the Council for consideration.
+The recommendations as set out in the agenda are simply proposals to the Council for its consideration.

-Notice of Motion
+Notice of motion

 As no prior notice has been given for relevant issue, Council must vote on whether or not the issue will be considered, and a two-thirds majority must be achieved.